Richery's expedition: Attack on the Levant Convoy

 Richery sailed westwards through the Mediterranean unopposed, past Gibraltar and out into the Atlantic.
 On 7 October, while off Cape St Vincent on the coast of Portugal, sails were sighted to the southwest and Richery took his squadron in pursuit.
 These sails were soon revealed to be the annual British convoy from the Levant, a large collection of merchant vessels from the Eastern Mediterranean sailing for Britain.
 The convoy was escorted by a small squadron under Commodore Thomas Taylor, who formed line with his three ships of the line to hold the French off and allow the convoy to scatter.

 Richery sent his frigates ahead to attack the fleeing merchant ships, while his main squadron bore down on the outnumbered British warships.
 The rearmost ship of the British line was the 74-gun HMS Censeur, a French-built ship captured by the British off Genoa in March and still in a disabled condition.
 The ship mounted only jury masts and was armed en flute, carrying insufficient gunpowder to sustain any significant engagement.
 As the British formed up, the fore topmast on Censeur collapsed, causing the ship to fall behind its companions.
 Richery focused his attack on the disabled ship as the rest of Taylor's squadron pulled away.
 After a brief exchange of fire with the stern-chaser guns on HMS Fortitude and HMS Bedford and the frigate HMS Lutine, Taylor pulled out of range and Censeur was abandoned.
 In a short action the remaining topmasts of the British ship were knocked down and Captain John Gore struck his flag and surrendered.
 The unprotected merchant ships were rapidly overrun by Richery's warships; thirty were captured and only one escaped.

 Richery carried his prizes back towards the Spanish coast, reaching the neutral but friendly naval port of Cádiz.
 Agreements between France and Spain limited the number of French ships permitted in harbour to three, the remainder anchoring at Rota instead.
 Shortly after arrival a British squadron sent by Hotham arrived off Cádiz.
 This force was under the command of Rear-Admiral Robert Mann and comprised six ships of the line and two frigates.
 Mann then instituted a blockade of Cádiz, cruising off the port in anticipation of Richery's departure.
-While at anchor in Cádiz, Richery was promoted to contre-amiral.
+While at anchor in Cádiz, Richery was promoted to counter admiral.